TimHandy/react-markdown-previewer/README.md

 Stateless Functional Components can have a shorter syntax style.

+Sass and media query for small screens

+## Notes for next time

-Change to use webpack-dev-server make index.html stored in in app dir, not the src dir.
+Changed to use webpack-dev-server make index.html stored in in app dir, not the src dir.
 The html file should be dynamically generated on running webpack.

 Use webpack-dev-server... creating webpack files every time is too slow

-## Notes for next time

 ## Dev

-let
-let
-let
+See package.json for run commands.